Full MA experience listed here

 Another advantage of unemployment was that I had a chance to bounce around various clubs in the UK, due to job seeking: after no longer being able to afford the fees at RGA, I moved to the affiliate in Kilburn, where I could continue to train with Jude Samuel.
 It also meant that I could continue rolling with my favourite training partner from RGA HQ, Christina.
 At the time, I was also looking after my niece, in order to help my sister return to work.
 She lived near Clapham Junction, which was perfect for getting to Kilburn.

 However, a few months down the line she moved to Cobham in Surrey.
 The trains from there make getting to training awkward, so I had to look for a new option, eventually finding it at Nova Força in Epsom.
 I could cycle over there in about forty minutes, which wasn't too bad (and good fitness!)
-The only downside was that because I was bouncing up and down the country to see my girlfriend, who was then studying a Masters degree at Warwick Uni, I could only train once a week.
+The only downside was that because I was bouncing up and down the country to see a friend, who was then studying a Masters degree at Warwick Uni, I could only train once a week.

 Nova Força was also my first experience training BJJ outside of the RGA family.
 The black belt who runs it, Ricardo Da Silva, was one of the first instructors to teach BJJ in the UK, starting off at Sleeping Storm before it closed.
 Ricardo's classes fit my image of what a Carlson Gracie class might be like (I don't know much about the Nova Força team history, so perhaps there is a Carlson connection somewhere), with tough training and intense sparring, plus lots of belt whipping.

-After that, I headed back to Warwick Uni for the end of my gf's MA, when I trained at Combat Athletics in Canley.
+After that, I headed back to Warwick Uni for the end of my close friend's MA, when I trained at Combat Athletics in Canley.
 The area is decidedly unpleasant, but the training was pretty good, taught by a John Will affiliate, who was a blue belt when I was there.
 Classes were all nogi, mainly because most of the people training there had yet to buy a gi.

 From September 2009 to April 2010, I was back with RGA, at the affiliate in High Wycombe under brown belt Kev Capel.
 This proved to be the friendliest place I'd ever trained, because Kev is undoubtedly the most approachable instructor I've yet encountered.
 He's also around my size, which is always a help.
 I met a lot of great training partners too, especially Howard and Callum.
 Kev would prove to be a central figure in my BJJ journey.